moq-wg/moq-transport/draft-ietf-moq-transport.md

 NOT be processed by a relay.

-## SUBSCRIBE_REQUEST {#message-subscribe-req}
+## SUBSCRIBE {#message-subscribe-req}

-A receiver issues a SUBSCRIBE_REQUEST to a publisher to request a track.
+A receiver issues a SUBSCRIBE to a publisher to request a track.

-The format of SUBSCRIBE_REQUEST is as follows:
+The format of SUBSCRIBE is as follows:

 ~~~
-SUBSCRIBE_REQUEST Message {
+SUBSCRIBE Message {
   Track Namespace (b),
   Track Name (b),
   Number of Parameters (i),
   Track Request Parameters (..) ...
 }
 ~~~
-{: #moq-transport-subscribe-format title="MOQT SUBSCRIBE_REQUEST Message"}
+{: #moq-transport-subscribe-format title="MOQT SUBSCRIBE Message"}

 * Track Namespace: Identifies the namespace of the track as defined in ({{track-name}}).